Karl Knaths: Mature style

 A painting from Knaths's mature period, Pumpkin, shows his integration of the abstract Cubist idiom with a representational tabletop still life.
 Strong calligraphic lines demarcate planes of both bright and muted colors and the composition can be viewed as both two- and three-dimensional: either blocks of color juxtaposed in rectangular and curvilinear shapes or a foreground still-life grouping — a table holding bottle, glass, pieces of fruit, and pumpkin — within an abstract enclosed space with what appear to be windows or panels on a rear wall.
 The background at left bears similarity to a wall in the artist's studio shown in a photo of 1961 and this suggests that the windows or panels at right might be paintings.

 Once he had established his mature style Knaths allowed himself freedom to range widely from its core elements.
 This is most obvious during his mid-1930s employment as artist in the WPA Federal Art Project and the Section of Painting and Sculpture.
 His post office murals have the same social realist style as most of the others produced by New Deal artists.
 See for example his Frontier Mail in the post office at Rehoboth Beach, Delaware.
 It can also be seen, for example, in a painting of 1936 called Composition showing two men seated at a table with a coffee pot and mugs, a woman standing with broom in hand, and a cat lying on the floor of a sparsely-furnished room.
-Although having a Cubist surface quality, it could not be said to be an abstract painting.
+Although it has a Cubist surface quality, it could not be said to be an abstract painting.
 Frontier Mail and Composition contrast strongly with a painting he made before either of them: Maritime, a composition whose subjects are much more symbolically nautical than recognizably displayed.